Bard College: 20th century growth and secularization

+21st century

 In 2020, Bard College and Central European University became the founding members of the Open Society University Network, a collaborative global education initiative endowed with US$1 billion.
 As part of this new initiative, the college received a US$100 million gift from the Open Society Foundations which ranks among the largest financial contributions to a U.S. institution in recent history.
 In 2021, philanthropist George Soros made a $500 million endowment pledge to Bard College.
 It is one of the largest pledges of money ever made to higher education in the United States.

 In June 2021, Bard College was declared an "undesirable organization" in Russia, becoming the first international higher education organization to be branded with this designation.
-Bard president Botstein hypothesized that this tag was due their association with and funding from the Open Society Foundations which was also classified as undesirable in Russia and related conspiracy theories about George Soros.
+Bard president Botstein hypothesized that this tag was due to their association with and funding from the Open Society Foundations which was also classified as undesirable in Russia and related conspiracy theories about George Soros.

+Throughout the early 2010s, Bard College president Leon Botstein maintained a relationship with financier, child sex offender, and human trafficker Jeffrey Epstein, from whom he received gifts and donations to Bard totaling $150,000.
+Epstein repeatedly visited Bard by helicopter.
+Epstein had presented himself as a philanthropist interested in Bard's educational programs, particularly its arts and music programs, as well as taking an interest in Bard's high school early college model.
+Epstein made a $125,000 gift to Bard High School Early College in Queens, which added 30% to the high school's endowment.

+In response, more than one hundred Bard alumni, including Fergie Chambers, the son of the then chair of the Bard College Board of Trustees James Cox Chambers, called on Botstein to resign as president.
+The scandal resulted in the resignation of Chambers as chairman and interest from the House Judiciary Committee.
+Botstein retired as president of Bard College on June 30, 2026, the end of his 51st academic year leading the institution.

+Starting July 1, 2026 Executive Vice President Jonathan Becker has been appointed to serve as acting president while the college board searches for an interim president, as well as a permanent president.
+Becker's term as acting president is expected to be around 1 year long.